 Prep the Walls

 Before you open a paint can, inspect your walls for cracks, holes or stains.
 "First, look at the wall and see if there are repairs that need to be made," Richter says.
 "Fill holes from things like pictures and peel away areas of chipping paint."
 Next, lightly sand any patched areas to ensure there are no ridges left from applied spackling and use a tack cloth to clean up any dust from sanding.

 "You can spot prime those patched or repaired areas but a primer on its own is generally unnecessary," says Richter.
 "I would recommend priming an entire wall if the surface is in bad shape or stained."
 However, a "clean, or recently painted wall" doesn't need to be primed, the pro says, especially if you're using a high-quality paint-and-primer-in-one, which saves you time and money.

 Protect your Goods

 Next, make sure that all your valuables are out of the way or protected.
 Move furniture out of the room, or place in a centralized location in the room, and cover with plastic or a canvas tarp.
 Protect the floors with a drop cloth.
 Once you've covered your bases, open up your paint can and pour it into a tray.
 "The ramp of the tray helps distribute paint evenly on the roller," says Richter.
 "And trays can also be a good way to work faster if you have more than one person painting."
-For bigger jobs the expert recommends using a roller screen combined with the 5-gallon bucket for an even more efficient system.
+For bigger jobs he recommends using a roller screen combined with the five-gallon bucket for an even more efficient system.

 Pick Your Tools